philipvanderbroek/philipvanderbroek.github.io/transformer.md

 ---
 layout: project-page
-title: Transformer
+title: Transform Builder
 permalink: transformer/
 hero: "/images/transformer/transformer_project_hero.png"
 ---
 # Transform Builder

 ### Overview
 A common problem in data analysis is that the data is messy.
-Cleaning messy data is difficult and often requires technical skills.
+Cleaning messy data is difficult and often requires technical skills that data analysts don't have.
 Trifacta enables analysts to clean and prepare their data by providing them with a visual cleaning experience powered by machine learning.

-The process of cleaning data in Trifacta had been tailored to data scientists, closely resembling a scripting language, making the cleaning process unnecessarily hard for analysts.
+The process of cleaning data in Trifacta had previously been tailored to data scientists, closely resembling a scripting language, making the cleaning process unnecessarily hard for analysts.

-Over the span of a year and half we completely redesigned the core experience, replacing the technical scripting interaction model with an assistive and visual interface interaction model based on workflows and concepts tailored to analysts.
+Over the span of a year and half we completely redesigned the core cleaning experience, replacing the technical scripting interaction model with an assistive and visual interface interaction model based on workflows and concepts tailored to analysts.

 ### Problem
 <figure><video src="/video/trifacta_old.mov" autobuffer="" loop="" muted="" autoplay="" preload="auto"></video></figure>